ishasinha1/TigerMunch_Sp2024_COS333/README.md

 # TigerMunch_Sp2024_COS333
+TigerMunch is a web application that changes the landscape of nutrition tracking.

+Users can upload a photograph and/or a description of their meal, which gets sent to GPT-4, in order to process estimates of their caloric and macronutrient information.

+TigerMunch allows users to track their daily nutritional intake, based on their set up goals, and track their historical trends through helpful charts and graphs.

-You must install certain packages into your cos333 virtual environment using the following
+You must install certain packages into your cos333 virtual environment using the following commands:
-commands:

 macOS
 1. ```python -m pip install requests```